EntilZha/docker-workshop/README.md

 As most web applications, things should be behind a reverse proxy of some variety.
 If we get far enough, we will go over how to setup Nginx to forward requests to the frontend and backend APIs.

+### Swagger Docs and Testing
+Its standard practice after implementing an API to test and/or document it.
+Unfortunately, documentation has a tendency to fall out of sync with the code since it is lower priority to code that "just works", or worse its forgotten.

+Swagger provides two powerful capabilities that help prevent this from happening:

+1. Expressive and descriptive language for specifying the schema for JSON APIs
+2. Based on that schema it can generate client API libraries in a variety of languages.
+3. If these client libraries are used in integration tests, it forces documentation schema to be in sync since it is used for testing.

+In this section you will learn how to write Swagger docs, setup code generation, and use them in integration tests.

 # Introduction to Docker
 In this section the goal is to:

 * Install Docker, docker-compose, and boot2docker.

 ## Terminology